mercari-build/mercari-build-training/notes/Step3.md

 * Understand the difference between GET and POST requests.

-A:

-Google definition: GET is used to retrieve information from the server.
+> Google definition: GET is used to retrieve information from the server.
 POST is used to create or update a resource.

-GET is less secure, as data is exposed in URLs and can be easily seen and logged.
+> GET is less secure, as data is exposed in URLs and can be easily seen and logged.
 POST is more secure, as data is included in the body of the request, not in the URL.

 * Why do we not see `{"message": "item received: <name>"}` on accessing `http://127.0.0.1:9000/items` from your browser?

-A:

-Because the item is unprocessable without necessary input in a POST request.
+> Because the item is unprocessable without necessary input in a POST request.

   * What is the **HTTP Status Code** when you receive these responses?

-    A:

-    Wikipedia definition: Status codes are issued by a server in response to a client's request made to the server.
+    > Wikipedia definition: Status codes are issued by a server in response to a client's request made to the server.

   * What do different types of status code mean?

-    A:

-    `200` stands for success.
+    > `200` stands for success.
     `422` represents that although the request format is correct, the request is unprocessable on account of some semantic mistakes.
     `405` represents that the request method is not allowed.